nikivanov/watney/README.md

 ------------

+All of these components can be found on Amazon, Ebay, AliExpress, Banggood and others.

 * **Raspberry Pi Zero W**
 If you live near a MicroCenter in the US, you could get one of these for $5.
 You also obviously need an SD card.
 * **Raspberry Pi Camera with Zero-compatible cable**